 Yes, Significant Unless Mitigated.
 The proposed project involves approximately 630 cubic yards of excavation.
-The project will be required to implement effective erosion and sediment controls prior to beginning these activities on-site.
+The project will be required to implement effective beginning these activities on-site.
 These measures shall be maintained throughout the construction phases of the development.
 See Mitigation Measure 1.